shmn7iii/shmn7iii/README.md

 ## Hello, from Japan ✌️
 Hello from Japan!
 I am a university student in Fukuoka, shmn7iii.
 I usually study blockchain at university and do programming as a hobby.
-My specialty is server side and infrastructure, with a little bit of front-end programming.

 **🗺️ Links**